prajwalreddy27/WebdriverIOPercy/README.md

 The tutorial assumes you're already familiar with javascript and [Appium](https://appium.io/) [wd](https://github.com/admc/wd)/[webdriverio](https://github.com/webdriverio/webdriverio) framework and focuses on using it with Percy.
-You'll still be able to follow along if you're not familiar with JS Appium, but we won't spend time introducing Python Appium concepts.
+You'll still be able to follow along if you're not familiar with Appium concepts, but we won't spend time introducing JS Appium concepts.

 The tutorial also assumes you have [Node 14+ with